Quantization of Binary-Input Discrete Memoryless Channels: Acknowledgments

 \subsection{Proof of Theorem's Optimality Part}

 In this section, the optimality part of the Theorem is proved.
-Lemma \ref{lemma:nc} is a necessary condition on quantizer optimality.
-In particular, the optimal quantizer satisfies the condition that $a_1 < a_2 < \cdots < a_{K-1}$, where $a_i$ denote the output group boundaries.
-This is the exact condition over which the Quantization Algorithm searches.
-Thus, it is sufficient to show that among these quantizers, the Quantization Algorithm, which is the realization of a dynamic program, will output the quantizer which maximizes mutual information.
+Recall that by Lemma \ref{lemma:nc} an optimal quantizer satisfies $a_1 < a_2 < \cdots < a_{\Z-1}$, where $a_i$ are the quantizer boundaries.
 In the language of dynamic programming, a problem exhibits optimal substructure if the optimal solution contains optimal solutions to subproblems.
 If this condition holds, then dynamic programming provides the optimal solution, and moreover, the optimal substructure should be exploited in the optimization \cite[Sec.~15.3]{Cormen-2001}.

 For the Theorem, the subproblem consists of finding the quantizer which maximizes partial mutual information for some partial quantization of the outputs.
 In detail, recall $S_k(a)$ is the maximum of partial mutual information when channel outputs 1 to $a$ are quantized to quantizer outputs 1 to $k$,